resourge/react-form/README.md

 # useFormSplitter

-`useFormSplitter` hook is designed to create a form where changes are automatically saved and synchronized with a storage mechanism.
-This hook provides functionality to store and retrieve form data, making it easy to persist form state across sessions or device restarts.
-It extends the functionality of the `useForm` hook by providing additional options for storage configuration.
+`useFormSplitter` hook is designed to split a larger form into smaller, more manageable sections.
+It creates a separate form for the specified form field key, allowing you to interact with only a portion of the overall form data.

 ## Usage